shuhart/StickyHeader/README.md

 # StickyHeader
-The ItemDecorator is used to display sticky headers.
+It was done mainly because almost all popular libraries for sticky headers are too complex or offer a lot more features than needed.
+Some of them also breaks DiffUtils.
 For performance reason a header view is created only once.
 View types are not supported.
 However, you can customize this view via supplied adapter when a sticky header replaces the previous one.

 <img src="/images/small_demo.gif" alt="Sample" width="300px" />